 - The Home Emergency Plan to take home and complete with their household

-The Get Ready Guide (PDF, 9.7MB) is a colourful, easy to use learning guide divided into 3 parts:
+The Get Ready Guide (PDF, 9.7MB) is a learning guide divided into 3 parts.

-Part 1 introduces the Top 10 hazards in BC, including wildfires, floods, earthquakes and tsunamis.
-It also includes an introduction to Indigenous traditional knowledge about some natural hazards in BC.
-This section concludes with an invitation for learners to identify unique hazards in their area and rank the most important hazards where they live and across BC.
-Using the Disaster Catcher Game, learners can quiz each other and test their knowledge.
+Part 1 introduces the top 10 hazards in B.C., including wildfires, floods, earthquakes and tsunamis.
+It also includes an introduction to Indigenous traditional knowledge.
+This section ends with learners identifying and ranking the hazards in their local community and across the province.
+Using the disaster catcher game, learners can quiz each other and test their knowledge.

-Part 3 prepares students to create a Home Emergency Plan with the adults they live with.
-Learners explore the importance of selecting Emergency Meeting Places and Emergency Contacts.
-They are also invited to consider which sources of information are reliable and easy to access during an emergency.
-The section concludes with a poster activity, where learners can summarize their Home Emergency Plan on a single page to mount on the fridge at home.
-Learners are also provided with a complete fill-in-the-blanks Home Emergency Plan to begin working on and to complete at home.
+Part 3 prepares students to create a home emergency plan with the adults they live with.
+Learners explore the importance of selecting emergency meeting places and emergency contacts.
+Learners will understand which sources of information are reliable and easy to access during an emergency.
+The section ends with a poster activity, where learners can summarize their home emergency plan on a single page to mount on the fridge at home.
+Part 3 includes a complete fill-in-the-blanks home emergency plan to begin working on and to complete at home.

-The Home Emergency Plan (PDF, 20.9 MB) is designed to be completed at home as a collaborative effort between students and the adults they live with.
+The Home Emergency Plan (PDF, 20.9 MB) is designed to be completed at home between students and the adults they live with.
 Learners complete the first page using what they learned throughout the program.
-The rest of the fill-in-the-blanks document is divided into 2 parts:
+The rest of the fill-in-the-blanks document is divided into two parts.

-Part 1 encourages households to document crucial information that may prove useful during an emergency.
+Part 1 encourages households to document information that might be important during an emergency.
 This includes school and workplace details, emergency contacts and medical information.
 This section also asks households to consider where they will find reliable information during an emergency.